percona/pxb-docs/docs/advanced/encrypted_innodb_tablespace_backups.md

 --keyring-file-data=/var/lib/mysql-keyring/keyring
 ```

-!!! warning

-    *xtrabackup* will not copy the keyring file into the backup directory.
-In order to prepare the backup, you must make a copy of the keyring file yourself.
-If you try to restore the backup after the keyring has been changed you’ll see errors like `ERROR 3185 (HY000): Can't find master key from keyring, please check keyring plugin is loaded.` when trying to access an encrypted table.
+In order to prepare the backup, you must make a copy of the keyring file yourself. xtrabackup does not copy the keyring file into the backup directory.
+Restoring the backup after the keyring has been changed causes errors like `ERROR 3185 (HY000): Can't find master key from keyring, please check keyring plugin is loaded.` when the restore process tries accessing an encrypted table.

 If you look at the `xtrabackup_checkpoints` file, you should see
 the output similar to the following: